richarda23/steampipe-plugin-rspace/README.md

 Steampipe plugin for [RSpace ELN](https://www.researchspace.com)

-This plugin provides some access to RSpave resources via the activity/ and documents/ API using  [Steampipe](https://steampipe.io).
-It's a prototype dashboard that can show various metrics about RSapace activity.
+This plugin provides some access to RSpace resources via the activity/ and documents/ API using  [Steampipe](https://steampipe.io).
+It supports a prototype dashboard that can show various metrics about RSapace activity.
 It also supports the notions of 'controls' that can provided alerts or warnings about good practices.

 A Docker image with embedded RSpace dashboard is available:

 To run the Dashboard, get the image

-    docker pull otter606/rspace-steampipe:0.0.1
+    docker pull otter606/rspace-steampipe:0.0.2

 Set an API key and URL for your RSpace in environment variables, e.g.

     export RSPACE_API_KEY="abcdefg"
     export RSPACE_URL=https://path/to/yourRSpace/

-Note the trailing '/' is required on the URL.

 ### Basic command to launch dashboard